3mcd/javelin/README.md

 Javelin is a suite of packages used to build multiplayer games for the web.

+**Note** – each package is an active work in progress and each minor release will likely introduce breaking changes prior to a 1.0 release.

-The primary goals of Javelin are speed, minimalism, and ease-of-use.
+The primary goals of Javelin are developer experience, performance, and a built-in networking protocol.
 A secondary goal is to provide examples of client-side prediction, input reconciliation, and other algorithms commonly used in fast-paced online games.

-This library is comprised of an Entity-Component System (ECS) and an associated networking package used to synchronize game data between a client and server (or other clients).
+Javelin is comprised of an Entity-Component System (ECS) and an associated networking package used to synchronize game data between a client and server (or other clients).

 ## Docs